 Done right, blogging can help bring in traffic and sales for your business.
 HubSpot found companies that publish at least 16 posts every month see about 3.5 times more traffic than those that post four or less.
 And if backlinks are part of your SEO strategy, a blog will increase inbound links by 97 percent.

 But the benefits of blogging go beyond just SEO.
 Your blog is a powerful nurturing tool.
-When done well, it can drive more traffic and more sales.
+When done well, it can build relationships and foster loyalty in your brand.
 And that’s everyone’s goal at the end of the day, right?

-Let’s go over how to start a blog and use it to promote your dropshipping business.
+Let’s go over how to start a blog and use it to promote your online business.

-Blogging can have tons of benefits for ecommerce stores:
+Blogging can have tons of benefits for ecommerce businesses:

 - Good for SEO: More content around relevant keywords means more chances to rank and get backlinks.

 - Nurtures customer relationships: You can add to the customer experience by providing content with added value that helps them make the most of their purchase.